Create and connect instance

 Create Bare Metal Server instance

-Item Description ① Basic information Name: Enter the instance name
+Field Description ① Basic information Name: Name of the instance

 - Example: instance-01_01

-Description (optional): Provide an optional instance description (up to 100 characters)② Image Select an image provided by KakaoCloud ③ Instance type Select an instance type
+Description (optional): Description of the instance (within 100 characters)② Image Select from images provided by KakaoCloud ③ Instance type Specify the configuration for the instance

-- For more details, see KakaoCloud Official Site > Bare Metal Server Pricing④ Volume Automatically set between 1,600–3,200 GB, based on selected instance type ⑤ Key pair Select an existing key pair for the instance or create a new one
+- For more details, see KakaoCloud official site > Bare Metal Server④ Volume Automatically set between 1,600–3,200 GB depending on the selected instance type ⑤ Key pair Select an existing key pair or create a new one for this instance

-- Click Create key pair to create and assign a new key pair
+- Click Create key pair to generate and assign a new key pair

-⚠️ Once created, private key files cannot be downloaded again, so store them securely.
+⚠️ Private key files cannot be downloaded again.
+Be sure to store them securely.

-VPC: Network to which the instance will connect
+VPC: Network to be assigned to the instance

-- If a new VPC and subnet are needed, create them under KakaoCloud Console > VPC
+- If new VPC or subnet is needed, create it in KakaoCloud Console > VPC

-- A public IP can be assigned after instance creation via Associate public IP
+- Public IPs for external access can be assigned after instance creation at Associate public IP

-IP assignment method: Choose the method for assigning IPs to the network interface⑦ Advanced settings User script: Enter or upload a user script
+IP assignment type: Choose how the IP will be assigned to the network interface⑦ Advanced settings User script: Enter or upload a script to run at instance launch

 ㄴ Ubuntu:sudo cat /var/log/syslog